leofavre/canivete-with-webpack/README.md

 };
 ```

 5. Create a file named "index.js" in your project's root folder.
-Import any dependencies from Canivete (or other libraries) using ES6 modules syntax, before the rest of your code, like this:
+Import any dependencies from Canivete (or other libraries) using ES6 modules syntax before the rest of your code, like this:

 ```js
 import toAverage from "canivete/dist/toAverage";